wiremock/library.wiremock.org-sources/README.md

 ## Using templates in WireMock Cloud

-For WireMock Cloud there is also the _Run in WireMock Cloud_ button that allows to quickly import the Mock API definition into your project.
+For WireMock Cloud there is also the _Run in WireMock Cloud_ button that allows you to quickly import the Mock API definition into your project.

 ## License